-To help with this we offer a range of options for prospective students and guests to visit us at different stages of the application process.
+To help with this, we offer a range of options for prospective students and guests to visit us at different stages of the application process.

-However, we understand that this isn’t always possible.
-If you can’t attend one of these events, please have a look at the University’s Visit pages.
-We will also do our best to accommodate independent visits, although the availability of staff is limited during busy teaching semesters.
-Please contact email@example.com.
+However, we understand this isn’t always possible.
+If you can’t attend one of these events, please have a look at the University’s visit us pages for alternate ways of finding out more about the university.

 We will accommodate independent visits, although the availability of staff is limited during busy teaching semesters.
 Please contact firstname.lastname@example.org for more details